Cyfoundry/installation_file/README.md

-This repository is for installation
+This repository is for Phalanx installation